Progressive Web Apps have changed the app landscape

 Think about how quickly some of your favourite apps (Facebook, Instagram or BBC news) load on your mobile phone.
 A world of information is available almost instantly with just one tap.
 Now think about that experience when a customer wants to visit your website.
 One tap to open the browser, another tap for the address bar, a few more to enter the site URL (assuming they remember it or need to search again), and then you need to wait until it loads.
 It may not fill the screen or is too small, worst it has no real functionality.
 What makes this worse is that mobile internet connections are often fickle and slow.
 You will be surprised to learn that Twitter, Instagram, Trivago actually use web apps for web browsers, which delivers a smoother and app-like experience.

 According to Google, 53% mobile site visits are abandoned if it takes longer to load or is awkward to navigate.
-As most people use a mobile device, your website is wasted as an ineffective marketing brochure with no real engaging functionality like an app, hence why native apps fulfill this need, however with the launch of Progressive Web Apps (PWA) it makes life easy for small businesses to now enter this space with all the advantages of having most of the functions of a traditional app without the expense, and deliver beyond the capabilities of a website.
+As most people use a mobile device, your website is wasted as an ineffective marketing brochure with no real engaging functionality like an app, hence why native apps fulfil this need.
+However, with the launch of Progressive Web Apps (PWA) it makes life easy for small businesses to now enter this space with all the advantages of having most of the functions of a traditional app without the expense, and deliver beyond the capabilities of a website.

 Introducing Progressive Web Apps